supertigim/video_streaming_on_web/README.md

     $ sudo copy ./data/turnserver.conf /etc/turnserver.conf
     $ sudo turnserver

-    # modify your_own_stun_server in index.js and view.js with the IP address of the server
+    # Put your own stun server IP address in ./webrtc/index.js and ./webrtc/view.js
 ```

 If you want to set SSL, then...